Information on Speedway minbikes and their history is pretty scarce.

 IT IS VERY IMPORTANT that this swingarm rod moves inside the swingarm tube!

-If it doesn't, the bolts at the ends will constantly
+If it doesn't, the chain adjuster and bolts at the ends will constantly

 loosen, and the chain will throw.
 Note all Speedways with rear suspension use this 7" long 5/8" diameter